kleidinc/master-neovim-tmux/src/intro/README.md

 The default config in this book is set up for Rust, markdown, lua you can easily extend it to any programming language you want.

-# Touch-typing on a split-keyboard
+## Touch-typing on a split-keyboard

 The mainstream keyboards are not optimized for programmers.
-That's why you will often see proficient coders using mechanical keyboards, and evern split keyboards.
+That's why you will often see proficient coders using mechanical keyboards, and more and more even split keyboards.

 Your keyboard is your best friend.
 You will be using your keyboard through-out your whole coding career.
 Touch typing is essential.
 Although you can start working with a mainstream